ARPIT0077/CPP-CHEATSHEET/README.md

 # CHEATSHEET FOR THE C++
-This consist of the all the syntax / concepts for all in c++.. ideal for the thorough revision
+This consist of the all the syntax / concepts for all in c++.. ideal for the thorough revision..